jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 JAX uses a functional approach for random number generation (and everything else).
 Its random functions are pure, so using the same key twice gives identical results.
 So, you need to split keys before each random operation to create independent random sequences for parallel computations.
 This explicit key management can take some getting used to but is key for reproducibility and parallelization safety.

-Compare this with the ease of making experiments reproducible in MinAtar—this was as straightforward as setting NumPy and PyTorch's random seed and seeding the RNG of the game environment:
+Compare this with the ease of making experiments reproducible in MinAtar—this was as straightforward as setting the random seed of NumPy, PyTorch, and the game environment:

 {% highlight python %}
 # Set seed for reproducibility